Distributed Energy Resource Coordination

 New Energy Networks

-Kitu Systems provides an end-to-end solution enabling secure and scalable DER communications and delivering value added services to end-users, DER providers, grid operators and third party energy service providers.
+Kitu Systems provides a secure, multi-purpose, end-to-end software platform enabling scalable coordination of Distributed Energy Resources and delivering value added services to end-users, grid operators, DER providers and third party energy service providers.

-We implement a consistent and standards-based approach to interconnect all types of distributed energy resources, including electric vehicles and their chargers.
+Azimuth implements a consistent and standards-based approach to interconnect all types of distributed energy resources, including smart inverters, electric vehicles, chargers, and many more.
+In particular, Azimuth enables converged operation of multiple assets on a single platform.

-Kitu Systems offers a complete set of APIs for Spark, Convoy and Citadel, to device manufacturers, service providers and utilities to enable design of, and integration with other applications and services.
+Azimuth offers a complete set of APIs for Spark, Convoy and Citadel, to device manufacturers, service providers and utilities to enable design of and integration with other applications and services.

 The proliferation of distributed energy resources poses a threat to the grid